-Impacts from the construction of infrastructure in Quebrada Bonilla and Cerro Gatazo
+Impacts from the construction of infrastructure in quebrada Bonilla and cerro Gatazo

-- 161. Like any public works, the constructions in Quebrada Bonilla and Cerro Gatazo will produce temporary impacts like increased noise, and emission of dust and combustion gases.
+- 150. Like any public works, the constructions in quebrada Bonilla and cerro Gatazo will produce temporary impacts like increased noise, and emission of dust and combustion gases.
 In addition, there will be risk of personnel accidents and contamination from waste and spills.
 Similarly, there will be temporary impacts during maintenance of the infrastructure.
-In Quebrada Bonilla, the decantation ponds and drainage ways will have to be cleaned annually (i.e., remove garbage).
+In quebrada Bonilla, the decantation ponds and drainage ways will have to be cleaned annually (i.e., remove garbage).
 After a mudflow, the sediment and debris will be removed from the decantation ponds, the retaining walls and the drainage ways.
-The Cerro Gatazo's infrastructure will require recurrent cleaning of debris and vegetation from the storm and surface water drains. - 162.
-To prevent impacts and manage risks, MOP and GADE will obtain the corresponding environmental permits, and will prepare and implement an Environmental and Social Management Plan, which will be revised and actualized every year depending on the development of the project.
+The cerro Gatazo's infrastructure will require recurrent cleaning of debris and vegetation from the storm and surface water drains. - 151.
+To prevent impacts and manage risks, MOP and GADE will obtain the corresponding environmental permits, and will prepare and implement an Environmental and Social Action Plan (PAAS) required by CAF (Annexes 14 and 15).
+The PAAS will contain: i) environmental management plan, ii) measures for prevention, mitigation and control, iii) contingency plan, iv) closure plan for the construction phase, v) compensation for damages plan, vi) citizen participation plan, and vii) industrial safety and occupational health plan.

-Potential impact from revegetation of Cerro Gatazo
+Potential impact from revegetation of cerro Gatazo

-- 163. The plant species to be planted in Cerro Gatazo will have to contribute to hold and consolidate the ground.
-Four species have been recommended for use on the hillsides, including vetiver and huaje (MAE, 2002), which are introduced species widely used in Ecuador. - 164.
+- 152. The plant species to be planted in cerro Gatazo will have to contribute to hold and consolidate the ground.
+Four species have been recommended for use on the hillsides, including vetiver and huaje (MAE, 2002), which are introduced species widely used in Ecuador. - 153.
 Vetiver is a perennial grass native from India, but widely used worldwide for slope stabilization.
-It is a non-invasive species (Joy, 2009) that was used, with positive results, in trials to stabilize the hillsides of Cerro Gatazo in the early 2000s (PNUD, 2005).

-- 165. Huaje is native from Mexico and central America, it is widely used in Ecuador's mainland for various purposes (e.g., fodder, wood, revegetation) (Aguirre, 2012; Grijalva et al., 2012), but considered an invasive species in the Galapagos archipelago.
-It is listed as one of the '100 of the World's Worst Invasive Alien Species' for its spread in several countries (GSID, 2016). - 166.
+It is a non-invasive species (Joy, 2009) that was used, with positive results, in trials to stabilize the hillsides of cerro Gatazo in the early 2000s (PNUD, 2005). - 154.
+Huaje is native from Mexico and central America, it is widely used in Ecuador's mainland for various purposes (e.g., fodder, wood, revegetation) (Aguirre, 2012; Grijalva et al., 2012), but considered an invasive species in the Galapagos archipelago.
+It is listed as one of the '100 of the World's Worst Invasive Alien Species' for its spread in several countries (GSID, 2016). - 155.
 The plant species to use will be decided during project implementation.
 However, to prevent impacts, the selection criteria will include: - a.
 Preference to use native species. - b.
-If a non-native species is a best choice, no species listed on IUCN's Global Invasive Species Database65 could be used. - 167.
-Before execution, GADE will provide a written report indicating the list of plant species to be used for slope stabilization and the criteria used for their selection according to the suggestions given by the MAE.
+If a non-native species is a best choice, no species listed on IUCN's Global Invasive Species Database 62 could be used. - 156.
+Before execution, GADE will provide a written report indicating the list of plant species to be used for slope stabilization and the criteria used for their selection. - D. Describe or provide an analysis of the cost-effectiveness of the proposed project / programme and explain how the regional approach would support cost-effectiveness. - 157.
+The AF investment will benefit about 557 thousand people in the three cities which are highly vulnerable to climate-related disasters.
+The project will contribute to strengthen the adaptive capacity in these cities, reducing the level of future impacts. - 158.
+The project will also serve as a catalyst to the planned investment of ca., USD 84,5 million to build infrastructure to protect from mudflows the cities of Antofagasta, Taltal